SwedbankPay/swedbank-pay-sdk-php/README.md

 [![Swedbank Pay SDK for PHP][og-image]][packagist]

 ## About
+**UNSUPPORTED**: This SDK is at an early stage of development and is not supported as of yet by Swedbank Pay.
+It is provided as a convenience to speed up your development, so please feel free to play around.
+However, if you need support, please wait for a future, stable release.

 The Swedbank Pay SDK for PHP simplifies integrations against [Swedbank Pay's API Platform][api] by providing native PHP interface towards